 Document forensics is a specific branch of forensics dealing with the origin, history and authenticity of documents both written and typed.
 Digital document forensics deals with the virtual side of document creation and editing—the actions that occur on a computer screen before a document is printed, if it ever is.

 Microsoft Word can provide forensic document examiners dealing with civil or criminal matters with a variety of information regarding when a document was created, what device the document was created on, when the document was last edited, how long the document has been worked on, and more.
-This information tells a story about the history of the document, which may or may not line up with what a criminal suspect or a party in a civil dispute tells investigators.
+Our Microsoft forensic document analysis of this information tells a story about the history of the document, which may or may not line up with what a criminal suspect or a party in a civil dispute tells investigators.

 “Something that can be noteworthy or alarming is if you’ve got a five-page document that has an edit time of two minutes, or just one revision.
 Because then that kind of shows that it was more of a copy and paste job, and that may not be bad, but it’s not going fit in with the narrative of the case,” explained Kelley, who has over 15 years of experience in digital forensics, including digital document forensics.